-PROGRAM DELIVERY: The Associate of Applied Science Nursing is offered in a hybrid format that allows students to complete their general education courses online.
+PROGRAM DELIVERY: At the N. Canton, OH campus, the Associate of Applied Science Nursing program is offered in a hybrid format that allows students to complete their general education courses online.

 The program is also offered in a hybrid format that allows students to complete their general education courses and their lecture core nursing courses online while their skilled labs are taught at Ross College's Separate Educational Centers located in Cincinnati, Fairborn, Niles, Elyria, and Sylvania, Ohio.
 Clinical rotations will take place at Cincinnati, Fairborn, Niles, Elyria, and Sylvania-area medical facilities.